Preservation and Storage

 Goals

-• Store digital files deposited with APTrust in a secure location and maintain strict management of file life-cycles and actions.
+- Store digital files deposited with APTrust securely and maintain strict management of file life cycles and actions.

-• Provide a means to store multiple copies of digital files with diversity in the storage layer to mitigate for failures of a particular storage technology.
+- Provide a means to store multiple copies of digital files with diversity in the storage layer to mitigate failures of a particular storage technology.

-• Record actions and outcomes of major events related to files managed and preserved by APTrust
+- Record actions and outcomes of significant events related to files managed and preserved by APTrust

 Storage

-Content preserved by APTrust is stored in a combination of S3, S3 Glacier, and S3 Glacier Deep Archive for redundancy, mitigation against failure in a particular storage layer as well as geographic redundancy.
-APTrust core, the default and oldest offering, is a combination of S3 and S3 Glacier.
+Content preserved by APTrust is stored in a combination of S3, S3 Glacier, and S3 Glacier Deep Archive for redundancy, mitigation against failure in a particular storage layer, and geographic redundancy.
+The APTrust High Assurance storage class, the default, and oldest offering combines S3 and S3 Glacier.

-The primary preservation copy is considered to be the one maintained in the S3 layer with the secondary preservation copy to be used in case of corruption of the primary copy or failure of the the S3 storage layer.
-While the core preservation service provides a primary and secondary layer, members may choose storage layers for a primary and secondary.
-Each storage layer enforces it’s own local policies of redundancy with-in the region and storage layer as documented in the AWS FAQ.
+The primary preservation copy is maintained in the S3 layer, with the secondary preservation copy to be used in case of corruption of the primary copy or failure of the S3 storage layer.
+While the High Assurance storage class provides a primary and secondary layer, members may choose storage layers for a primary and secondary.
+Each storage layer enforces local redundancy policies within the region and storage layer, as documented in the AWS FAQ.

 Geographic Diversity

-The primary s3 storage is part of the US-Standard region and routes copies across the Northern Virginia and Pacific Northwest for the core service.
-However, APTrust provides Glacier offerings in Ohio, Virginia, and Oregon as options for secondary coverage.
+The primary S3 storage is part of the US-Standard region and routes copies across Northern Virginia and the Pacific Northwest for the High Assurance storage class.
+However, APTrust provides Glacier offerings in Ohio, Virginia, and Oregon as secondary coverage options through our Basic Archive storage class.

 Primary Preservation Storage (S3)

-In addition to S3 standard storage, APTrust provides lower cost but less available types of storage under the glacier tier.
-While very inexpensive, such storage has a much longer Recovery Time Objective (RTO), or can cost a great deal to restore at a more rapid pace.
-APTrust offers both the Flexible Retrieval Glacier storage, and the S3 Deep Archive.
+In addition to S3 standard storage, APTrust provides lower cost but less available types of storage under the S3 Glacier tier through the Basic and Deep Archive storage classes.
+While very inexpensive, such storage has a much longer Recovery Time Objective (RTO) or can cost a great deal to restore at a more rapid pace.
+APTrust offers the Flexible Retrieval Glacier storage (Basic Archive) and the Glacier Deep Archive (Deep Archive).
 These offerings are spread across multiple regions, with the goal of regional and storage type diversity.
-Currently, there is Glacier Flex and Glacier Deep Archive in Oregon and Ohio, with Glacier Deep Archive ONLY in Virginia.
+Glacier Flex and Glacier Deep Archive are in Oregon, Ohio, and Virginia.

-To provide non AWS storage diversity for the membership, APTrust has now integrated in Wasabi object storage.
-This storage integrates using the S3 api format, and operates in the same manner as AWS S3 standard storage (primary preservation storage).
-Currently it is offered both in Oregon ( US-West) and Virginia (East-East).
-APTrust system users ( non aws) have been created with keys for APTrust to manage and interact with Wasabi storage.
-Fixity checks can and are done on Wasabi.
-The costs for Wasabi are substantially lower than AWS S3 standard, however moving the data has egress costs associated.
+APTrust has now integrated into Wasabi object storage to provide non-AWS storage diversity for the membership, which is called our Premium Archive storage class.
+This storage integrates using the S3 API format and operates in the same manner as AWS S3 standard storage (primary preservation storage).
+It is offered in Oregon, Texas, and Virginia.
+APTrust system users (non-AWS) have been created with keys for APTrust to manage and interact with Wasabi storage.
+Fixity checks are also performed on files stored in Wasabi.
+The costs for Wasabi are substantially lower than the AWS S3 standard; however, moving the data has egress costs associated.

 Preservation Storage Logging

-Activity on the primary storage preservation bucket are logged using AWS standard logging to a bucket named aptrust.preservation.logs for deeper auditing purposes and security.
+Activity on the primary storage preservation bucket is logged using AWS standard logging to a bucket for deeper auditing purposes and security.
+Wasabi logs are copied into this same bucket.
 This is in addition to any logging already provided by locally coded content services.
-Buckets belonging to members for preservation activities also log to a central bucket named aptrust.S3.logs.
+Logs for activity in members’ receiving and restoration buckets are also stored in a centralized logging bucket.

 Checksums on Primary Preservation Storage (S3)

-Although S3 has a method of auditing and recovery, a manual process for confirming files provides more flexibility and a greater level of assurance.
-Files will be regularly copied out of S3 by a locally implemented service to confirm fixity check using both md5 and sha256 values and the outcomes reported in the administrative interface.
-Objects failing fixity tests will be retried up to 5 times to ensure it is a true fixity error and not a copy error.
+Although S3 has a method of auditing and recovery, a manual process for confirming files provides more flexibility and assurance.
+A locally implemented service regularly copies files out of S3 to confirm a fixity check using MD5 and SHA256 values and the outcomes reported in the administrative interface.
+Objects failing fixity tests are retried up to five times to ensure they are an actual fixity error, not a copy error.

 S3 eTag Values

 S3 eTag values from AWS will be reported but are NOT used to confirm fixity.
-Instead this value is used as an internal identifier for items stored in S3 and as a convenient way to determine if files being processed are duplicates or updates of files already preserved in the system.
+Instead, this value is used as an internal identifier for items stored in S3 and a convenient way to determine if processed files are duplicates or updates of files already preserved in the system.

 Checksums on Glacier Storage

-For regular short term fixity checking we will rely on Glaciers internal SHA256 checksum reporting as a base level enhancement to the S3 fixity checks.
-Additionally a service may be developed if needed to manually confirm fixity on a longer timescale (~24 months).
-This longer manual fixity confirmation is throttled to use Glaciers slower free IO allotment to recover files form Glacier and confirm the fixity by performing manual MD5 and SHA256 checksums and register the outcome with the Administrative Interface.
+APTrust relies on Glaciers’ internal SHA256 checksum reporting for regular short-term fixity checking as a base-level enhancement to the S3 fixity checks.
+If needed, a service may be developed to manually confirm fixity over a longer timescale (e.g., 24 months).
+This more extended manual fixity confirmation is throttled to use Glaciers’ slower free IO allotment to recover files from Glacier, confirm the fixity by performing manual MD5 and SHA256 checksums, and register the outcome with the Administrative Interface.

 MD5 Checksums